Baltic Sea Islands by Xavier Aaronson

 Every photo for me is a little middle finger to the speed demons of time.
 I want to capture the awesomeness of our own mortality.
 Life is the sum of all these excellent but fleeting instances and taking photos is my way of pulling the handbrake — but without losing the momentum — of fast-moving and short-lived flashes of laughter, nature, thrills, and love.

+What drew you to capturing the Baltic Islands?
 Back in May of this year, during the pandemic lockdown, my girlfriend and I wanted to get as far away as possible from our home in Copenhagen but without crossing borders.
 We were looking for a place that had less pavement and more dirt.
 We landed on Bornholm, which is a tiny Danish island in the Baltic Sea, somewhere between southern Sweden and northern Poland.
 I was drawn to Bornholm by its raw nature and unpeopled landscape.
 In general, I’m curious about what it means to be an islander these days.
 Whether it’s Manhattan or Bornholm, an island's greatness is also part of its limitations.
 Once we reach the limits of our islands, we can find new edges, become more privy to its mysteries, and maybe even discover its lesser known parts.
+Photos by Xavier Aaronson.